sayaksc/codefundo-18/README.md

 ## Working
 * The site takes input from seismic stations
-* Finds the distace of origin of the earthquake
+* Finds the distace of origin of the earthquake by taking the distance from each seismic station by studying the lag between primary and secondary waves
+* Atleast 3 seismic stations required to precisely determine the epicentre of the earthquake
 * Sends instant emails to every subscribes user and emails SMS and emails to people residing (GPS Location) in that area
 * Finds nearest hositals and health centres for rescues and detects open areas to gather from GPS near the affected region